2nanoori/2nanoori.github.io/_posts/2025-08-27-scaling-timeseries-data-processing-mx-n-strategy-part2.md

 ## Expanded Conclusion: Deeper Lessons from a Simple Pivot

-This experience was more than just a technical decision; it was a profound lesson in the sociology and philosophy of software engineering.
+This experience was more than just a technical decision; it was a valuable lesson in how team collaboration and practical constraints shape engineering decisions.
 The initial feeling of "my design was rejected" quickly gave way to a deeper appreciation for the collaborative process.

 #### 1. The Goal is Not a Perfect Design, but a Successful Outcome
 My initial design was clean, scalable, and followed best practices.
 It was, in a vacuum, a "good" design.
 But the goal of the PoC wasn't to build a perfect system; it was to **quickly and safely validate a hypothesis about our TSDB's limits.** The team's feedback didn't invalidate my design; it re-centered the discussion on the *actual goal*.
 The simpler approach was "better" because it served the project's immediate goal more effectively.